[Digital Service Platform] in 2021

 That's what business competition is all about in 2020.
 Airbnb, BlaBlaCar, Deliveroo, Google, TaskRabbit, Uber.
 All of these brands are based on digital service platforms - a technology-enabled business model with a network effect.
 It facilitates interactions between groups of suppliers and consumers on a common online service platform and connects end-users with producers for mutually beneficial transactions.

 Today, almost every market has a leading digital service platform.
-These solutions have one thing in common - people like them and promote them voluntarily; it creates a friendly feedback loop; technology helps to make it work autonomous.
-It is all about ecosystems building - third-party firms and individual contractors can outflank the traditional supply chains and labour pools required by old-fashioned companies.
+These solutions have one thing in common - people like them and promote them voluntarily; it creates a friendly feedback loop; technology helps to make it work autonomously.
+It is all about ecosystem building - third-party firms and individual contractors can outflank the traditional supply chains and labor pools required by old-fashioned companies.